 Note: In the text, we commonly refer to the ObjectManager.
-However, in your code, you should always use the ObjectManagerInterface if you need an instance of the Object Manager injected.
+However, in your code, you should always use the ObjectManagerInterface if you need an instance of the ObjectManagerInterface if you need an instance of the ObjectManagerInterface.

 To explicitly retrieve an object instance use the get () method: